 A Christmas Day brunch will be extra special with waterfront views of the French Riviera.
 (Apartment ID: PR-1217)

 The South of France’s unique geography gives vacationers plenty of options, especially in the winter!
 If cold weather makes you cringe, you’ll love a getaway to the French Riviera.
 Cities like Nice, Cannes and Saint Tropez make popular resort destinations year-round because of their mild climates and proximity to the crystal-clear blue waters of the Mediterranean Sea.
 It’s pretty easy to chase away winter blues when you spend Christmas under a palm tree with your toes buried in the white sand!
-If that’s the holiday you dream of, you’re in luck; this colorful 1-bedroom vacation rental in Nice is available for the holidays and has beachfront views from the private balcony!
+If that’s the holiday you dream of, you’re in luck.

 The picturesque villages of the French Alps make a perfect backdrop for your holiday postcards when they’re covered in snow.
 (Photo credit: Mark Fischer)

 However, if you’re dreaming of a “white Christmas,” you’re also in luck in the South of France!
-Only a few hours’ drive north of the French Riviera lies the region of the French Alps.
+The French Alps start on the French Riviera, and the first ski resorts are just about 1.30-hour drive from Nice.
 The French Alps are known for breathtaking views of mountain peaks and picturesque valleys, and at this time of year, they’re often dusted or covered with snow!
 This makes the Alps a great destination for skiing, snowboarding or other winter sports.
 Additionally, to get in the Christmas spirit, you can visit the Christmas market in Grenoble for artisan gifts, foods, crafts and more (as well as super scenic shopping).

 Enjoy “silent nights” when you rent a chalet for Christmas in the French Alps.
 (Apartment ID: PR-954)

 The southern French Alps also offer the unique chance to stay in a beautiful furnished chalet or cabin like something out of a storybook.
 Avoid the gouging prices of a traditional resort and rent one like this 2-bedroom chalet in La Batie Neuve!
 The all-wood interior has a flair for the rustic and traditional, and makes it a super cozy place to sleep in any of the twin beds that can be pushed together to form an extra-spacious queen.
 Besides the possibility for a long winter’s nap, there’s also a full kitchen in this chalet, perfect for preparing filling and tasty casseroles and soups.
-The interior of the cabin is decorated with twinkle lights to make it extra magical for the holidays, and if you need to warm up after skiing, there’s even a sauna off of the living room.
-Enjoy all the amenities and snow-covered mountain views of a resort, but with the added privacy and exclusivity of your own personal chalet.
+The interior of the cabin is decorated with twinkle lights to make it extra magical for the holidays, and if you need to warm up after skiing, there’s even a sauna at the end of the cozy entrance room.
+Enjoy all the amenities and snow-covered mountain views, but with the added privacy and exclusivity of your own personal chalet.
 Imagine waking up here on Christmas morning!

 Local shopping and one-of-a-kind gifts: a Provencal holiday treat